Note: For questions related to student housing and residence life, you may also want to view this list of FAQs

 Is the Campus Wi-Fi equipped?

-You will also need a patch cable to connect your computer to the Ethernet connection in your room.
+If you plan to use the wired connection, then you will also need a patch cable to connect your computer.
 The length of this will vary depending on where you plan to put your computer.
-These cables are available in the campus bookstore.
-If you plan to bring your own, make sure that it is a standard patch cable and not a crossover or crossconnect cable.
-Visit the Technology Department for more information, or if you just need to know how to set up your wireless connection, click here.
-And for any Technology related questions or problems, you can always contact the IT Help Desk at 740-376-4860.
+These cables are available in the campus bookstore, Walmart, or Amazon.
+If you plan to bring your own, make sure that it is a standard patch cable and not a crossover or cross-connect cable.
+For any technology-related questions or problems, you can always contact the IT Help Desk at 740.376.4860.

 Do you provide Campus escorts?